bitshares/dev.bitshares.works/core/wallet/cli_wallet.md

       }

-**Reminder**: To register an account, the registrar needs to be a lifetime member.
-You can upgrade the account to *Lifetime member (LTM) status.* (e.g. `faucet` is the registrar in an example below)

-    >>> upgrade_account faucet true

 ***

-## Cli-Tools for Windows (option)
+### Cli-Tools for Windows (option)

-You might have an option to use `cli tools` for Windows to start a cli-wallet.
+You have an option to use `cli tools` for Windows to start the cli-wallet.
 You do not need to install BitShates Core project.
 If you are interested, check a BitShares release page ( https://github.com/bitshares/bitshares-core/releases) and download the BitShares-Core-*-x64-cli-tools.zip.
 Here is an instruction [link.](/source/1_installation/1-4_windows_cli_tools.md#contents)

 ****

-## Create a Cli Wallet and Open RPC port
+### Create a Cli Wallet and Open a Remote Procedure Call (RPC) Port

 We assume you have...
    - Successfully installed BitShares Core
-   - Successfully build ($make)
+   - Successfully Build or compile (cli_wallet)

-And  compile the cli wallet manually via,

-     $ make cli_wallet

-### Requirements

-It requires a running witness node (not necessarily locally) and connects to it.

-Your running witness/full node might be _BitShares Public Full Nodes_, or run by _businesses_ or _individuals_.

-### After opened the port

-You will be prompted: `locked >>>`.
-You need to unlock the wallet.
-After the `unlock`, you can issue any command available to the cli-wallet (Wallet APIs) or construct your own transaction manually.
-For the trading, the wallet needs to be unlocked sign trading orders.
+In this dection, we show you two example patterns of the command lines.
+The first one, we use the public API server node to connect the cli_wallet and also open Websocket RPC or RPC-HTTP ports.
+The cli_wallet opens a RPC port for Wallet operations (i.e., spend, buy, sel...).
+The second one, we use an IP address (localhost) and also open the port for HTTP-RPC.

+After connect to the wallet either way, you will get `>>> new`.
+Then, we can do the same steps to proceed this example.

+In order to allow RPC calls for wallet operations (spend, buy, sell, …) you can choose between pure RPC or RPC-HTTP requests.
+The cli-wallet can open a RPC port so that you can interface your application with it.

 ----

-- Here is a latest list of [Public Full Node](https://github.com/bitshares/bitshares-ui/blob/staging/app/api/apiConfig.js#L67) information

-## Case 1: Connecting a Cli-Wallet
+### Case 1: Connecting a Cli-Wallet - the public API server node

 We use the public API node of OpenLedger `wss://bitshares.openledger.info/ws` and connect via secured websocket connection:

-**Create a Wallet**
+**Connecting a Wallet and Opening RPC Ports**

     ./programs/cli_wallet/cli_wallet -s wss://bitshares.openledger.info/ws
+                                     -H 127.0.0.1:8092
+                                     -r 127.0.0.1:8093

+This will open the cli-wallet.
+In order to allow RPC calls for wallet operations (spend, buy, sell, …), you open the RPC ports and set a parameter to choose between Websocket RPC or RPC-HTTP requests.
+In our example above, it shows that the cli-wallet opens two RPC ports also.
+You can interface your application with it.

+> **Note**: Websocket RPC via the `-r` parameter, and HTTP RPC via the `-H` parameter

+***

+### Case 2: Connecting a Cli-Wallet - a Node (IP address)

+**Connecting a Wallet and Opening RPC Port**

+    ./programs/cli_wallet/cli_wallet -s ws://127.0.0.1:8090
+                                     -H 127.0.0.1:8091

+This will open the port 8091 for HTTP-RPC requests and has the capabilities to handle accounts while the witness_node can only answer queries to the blockchain.

+*It is not recommended to publicly expose your wallet!*

+***

+#### After coneccted the cli_wallet and opened the RPC port

-This will **open the cli-wallet** and unless you already have a local wallet, and will ask you to provide a password for your local wallet.
+Unless you already have a local wallet, it will ask you to provide a password for your local wallet.
 Once a wallet has been created (default wallet file is *wallet.json*), you will receive,

     new >>>

+### Unlock the wallet

 **set_password**